Setting up the AWS CLI - AWS Command Line Interface

 To use the config and credentials files, move them to the folder named .aws in your home directory.
 Where you find your home directory location varies based on the operating system, but is referred to using the environment variables %UserProfile% in Windows and $HOME or ~ (tilde) in Unix-based systems.

 You can specify a non-default location for the config and credentials files by setting the AWS_CONFIG_FILE and AWS_SHARED_CREDENTIALS_FILE environment variables to another local path.
-See Environment variables to configure the AWS CLI for details.
+See Configuring environment variables for the AWS CLI for details.

-For more detailed information on configuration and credentials files, see Configuration and credential file settings.
+For more detailed information on configuration and credentials files, see Configuration and credential file settings in the AWS CLI.